 Few airlines fly into RAK (Marrakech), but we have an excellent connection and price from and to JFK (New York) through CDG (Paris) on the fab Air France

 Own Air –You may arrange your own air from your hometown.
-Note – If you choose to fly to Casablanca, you’ll need to meet the group in Marrakech around 7 PM on Apr 27th.
+Note – If you choose to fly to Casablanca, you’ll need to meet the group in Marrakech around 7 PM on day 1 tour.
 If you need help getting your own air, call us.

 Airport Transfers –We have one airport group transfer in and out.
 The time is based on group air arrival times.
 Follow GTL outside baggage and gather with guide holding AFS sign at 1PM.
 If doing own air and your flight time coincides with the group, you may take our airport group transfer.
 If your flight time falls outside the group, you’ll need to make your own transfer arrangements.
 Taxis in this region are reasonable.